CoenWarmer/kibana-review-tool/README.md

 ### Setting your LLM API key

-Run `> Kibana PR Reviewer: Set LLM API Key` from the command palette.
+Run `> Elastic PR Reviewer: Set LLM API Key` from the command palette.
 The key is stored in VS Code's encrypted `SecretStorage`.

 ## How File Ordering Works